Community Care After a Crisis

-A community crisis can terrorize an entire community in just a few minutes, while the recovery process to rebuild from a major critical incident may take weeks or months to sort through.
-The more you know about how to survive and rebuild after the crisis, the faster you can take positive action to get your personal and professional life back on track.
+A community crisis can terrorize an entire community in just a few minutes, while the recovery process to rebuild from the terrorist attack may take weeks or months to sort through.
+The more you know about how to survive and rebuild after this crisis, the faster you can take positive action to get your personal and professional life back on track.

-Since community crisis events like shootings at schools, malls or churches, bombing or terrorism are unpredictable, it requires a different course of action than the crisis brought on from natural disasters like hurricanes, tornadoes, earthquakes, fires and floods.
-What can you do right now to cope with the psychological impact of a major community crisis brought on through violence?
+Since community crisis events like terrorism, shootings at schools, malls or churches, or bombing are unpredictable, it requires a different course of action than the crisis brought on from natural disasters like hurricanes, tornadoes, earthquakes, fires and floods.
+What can you do right now to cope with the psychological impact of a major community crisis brought on through terrorism?

 1. Deal Directly with Your Emotions